Gutenborg/Solar-System-Animation/README.md

 # Solar-System-Animation
-A JavaScript animation of our solar system using GSAP, React, and TypeScript.
+A JavaScript animated model of our solar system using GSAP, React, and TypeScript.

+## Using Localhost

+Run `npm install`.

+Then run `npm start` and the website will compile and be visible on https://localhost:3000.